 What Is a Background Check?

-So the time has come for you to apply for a background check.
-Or maybe you need to request one for a potential employee.
+So, the time has come for you to apply for a background check.
+Or you may need to request one for a potential employee.
 But what is a background check, and what exactly does it entail?
-How much goes into requesting one, and what exactly will show up on a background check?
+How much goes into ordering one, and what will appear on a background check?

-A background check is a routine process of retrieving criminal, work and financial history of a person or an organization.
+A background check is a routine process of retrieving the criminal, work, and financial history of a person or an organization.
 The most common reason for a request is usually a pre-employment screening for potential employers to get a better feel for you as a person.

-Taking a deeper look into your history gives them an idea of how you will fit into the company.
-Background checks are often requested for most jobs in the United States, but they can request specific kinds for certain high-profile positions that require a certain amount of security clearance or confidentiality.
-Some examples are working in the educational, governmental, medical and financial fields.
+A deeper look into your history gives them an idea of how you will fit into the company.
+Background checks are often requested for most jobs in the United States.
+Still, they can ask specific kinds for certain high-profile positions that require a certain amount of security clearance or confidentiality.
+Some examples are working in the educational, governmental, medical, and financial fields.

 What Are the Laws Surrounding Background Checks?

 Background checks reveal extremely sensitive information about an individual, so naturally, there are laws surrounding receiving a check.
-There are plenty of laws that surround the obtaining and usage of receiving the information in a background check.
-These checks can vary from state to state, but overall most employers must receive written consent by the potential employee to follow through with a background check.
+Plenty of laws surround the obtaining and using data in a background check.
+These checks can vary from state to state, but overall, most employers must obtain written consent from the potential employee to follow through with a background check.

 Different Types

-There are several different types of background checks one can request, ranging from generic history to in-depth, specific information.
-They can be administered through a government agency or through a contracted private agency.
-The more specific the information requested, the higher the fee.
+One can request several background checks, ranging from generic history to in-depth, specific information.
+They can be administered through a government or a contracted private agency—the more detailed the information requested, the higher the fee.

-The majority of employers will request the common records, which include criminal history, driving history and education history.
-The checks are done to verify everything that potential employees write on their resume and say in their interviews, such as degrees and licenses.
-In addition to common searches, employers can also request credit scores, drug tests, sex offender registry info, and certain skills-based tests.
+Most employers will request common records, which include criminal history, driving history, and education history.
+The checks verify everything potential employees write on their resumes and say in their interviews, such as degrees and licenses.
+In addition to common searches, employers can request credit scores, drug tests, sex offender registry info, and specific skills-based tests.

 Depending on the job being applied for, additional reports may be requested.
 For example, if someone applies to work in a school, a sex offender registry report request would be a pertinent part of the hiring process.